carnsds-ibm/backend-openliberty-demo/README.md

 # Open Liberty - Eclipse MicroProfile Demo - The Void

 Thanks for checking out the repo, this was a rough draft project trying to play with RH ServiceMesh as well as create a backend application that had a couple different transactions with different services.
 We utilized Eclipse MicroProfile to create the backend in the Open Liberty Framework to create a RESTful experience with JAX-RS.
 It connects to MongoDB and Redis for session key caching.
 Yaml files are provided to deploy everything to a cluster.
-A docker file is also provided if you'd prefer to build a local image, however the file `yaml/backend.yaml` provides a public image readily available.
+A docker file is also provided if you'd prefer to build a local image, however the file `k8s_yamls/backend.yaml` provides a public image readily available if you check the template image field.

 ##  How to Run locally
 - You will first need a couple env variables set.